nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-The first client's name will be edited from "John Doe" to "Peter Pan".
+The first client's name will be edited from `John Doe` to `Peter Pan`.
 A command success message is displayed in the result display box.

 </box>